alexandrebarachant/decoding-brain-challenge-2016/README.md

 | zt      | 0.999    | **1.000**  | 0.995 | **1.000** | **1.000**     | 0.998 | **1.000**    |
 | Average | 0.979    | 0.988  | 0.972 | 0.996 | 0.987     | 0.958 | **0.998**    |

 Very interestingly, the **Cosp** model achieve highest performances, and provided better accuracy than the ensembling.
+This results illustrates the benefits of ensembling for more challenging dataset.

 The **CSSP** model was the worst performing model, and the **ERPCov** was again the best ERP based model.

 ## Discussion

+This ensemble of model achieved a near perfect separation of the two classes (0.998 AUC) on the 7 subject from the paper [1].
+The accuracy was significantly worse on 3 of the 4 subject of the dataset.
+Subject p4 was the most challenging, and was driving down the accuracy.

+My feeling is that performances on these 4 patients can be marginally increased with more advanced models.
+However, it will be difficult to raise it to the level of the one obtained with the patient from the paper.
+Data were nosier, and electrodes position on the grid may not be optimal to detect the face vs. house patterns.

+In this challenge, the window of analysis was limited to 400ms after the stimulus, which truncates the ERP and the induced activity.
+It is possible to achieve higher accuracy by increasing the window by 200ms.

-### Things that didn't worked
+#### Things that didn't worked
 - preprocessing, bagging, stacking, domain adaptation

-### Things that could have improved the results
+#### Things that could have improved the results
-- longer epochs, data leak, better model selection (without CSSP)
+- longer epochs, data leak (re-ordering the trials), better model selection (without CSSP)

 ## Reproduce the results